NatTuck/khoury-ntuck/courses/2017/09/cs4550/notes/01-design/notes.md

    - Main content: description, photo, order form
    - Order form: options, quantity, add to cart
    - Note: main nav, breadcrumbs
+ - Add it to the cart.
+ - Start the checkout process.

 # User-First Design

 In this design we figure out what users need to do with the app and